loganmarchione/Graylog_Extractors_pfSense/README.md

 * Then IP data
 * Then protocol-specific data (e.g., TCP, UDP, or ICMP)

 This gives a total of 13 combinations (below).
-There are extractors for everything but CARP/VRRP.
+My are extractors for everything but CARP/VRRP.
 * IPv4 TCP
 * IPv4 UDP
 * IPv6 TCP